marvin-jung/Sentiment-Analysis-of-Tweets-about-US-Airlines/README.md

 # Sentiment Analysis of Tweets about US Airlines

-In order to start, you download it and then type - streamlit run app.py
+To start the interactive web page, you download .py and .csv file from github then enter - streamlit run app.py